msc-acse/acse-9-independent-research-project-coush001/README.md

 # SEISMIC REDUCTION
-## Unsupervised Machine Learning: An Application to Seismic Amplitude vs Offset Interpretation
+### Unsupervised Machine Learning: An Application to Seismic Amplitude vs Offset Interpretation

 ---

+## Get started:

+### Installation and Setup:
+- package and dependency installation

+### Example Usage
+- use of tools in a script
+- use of the notebook GUI

 ## Testing
 All testing will be included in the travis testing routine for continuous integration of features